awslabs/aws-ec2rescue-linux/docs/MODULE.md

 1. Avoid insecure practices such as Python's eval(), exec(), and subprocess with shell=True.
 2. Modules cannot contain hard-coded sensitive information such as usernames or passwords.
 3. Modules must not expose sensitive data.
 An example would be copying a sensitive file to a world readable location such as /tmp.
+### Remediation Requirements
+1. Always test that the remediation procedure was successful rather than assuming it was successful.
+2. In the event the remediation procedure does not succeed, undo any changes made to the system such as file changs and system configuration settings.
+A remediation failure should not change the system state.
+3. If the module edits any files, create backup copies before making any changes.
+If the remediation steps fail to resolve the problem or an error occurs, restore the backup file copies.
+The functions ec2rlcore.prediag.backup and ec2rlcore.prediag.restore are provided for this purpose.
+4. Where possible, remediation modules should include functional tests in addition to unit tests.
 ### Gather Module Requirements
 1. Prefer copying a file rather than reading it.
 2. Create a dir in $EC2RL_GATHEREDIR/modulename - e.g. $EC2RL_GATHEREDDIR/messages and copy the files into it.